 Reason for driving

-Think about your overall lifestyle when choosing your retirement car.
+Think about your overall lifestyle when choosing a car for retirement life.
 If you are downsizing your property, opt for a smaller car that will fit in a smaller garage or on the road outside your house without getting bashed by passing traffic.
 If you plan to go travelling in your newly spare time, select a vehicle with plenty of boot space.

 Insurance